Nghiait123456/GolangAdvance/ConcurrencyPattern/README.md

 ![](img/fan-in.png) </br>
 Example in: https://github.com/Nghiait123456/GolangAdvance/blob/master/ConcurrencyPattern/3_fan_in/main.go </br>

-In terms of features, it's the same as Example 2, but I've improved it a bit.
+In terms of features, it'sBad the same as Example 2, but I've improved it a bit.
 A common channel is created to capture data streams from all individual channels.
 That common channel will be the channel that any place to read will take. </br>
 A smart move, you have hundreds of routines and hundreds of channels containing data, you will also only need to care